Jk319/Brain_tumor/README.md

-# 🧠 Brain Tumor Detection from MRI Scans Images
+# 🧠 Brain Tumor Detection using Hybrid Logistic Regression from MRI Scans Images

 This project detects brain tumors using MRI images via machine learning.
 A binary classifier predicts whether a brain scan is tumor-positive or not.
 It is deployed as a web-based diagnostic tool.